Skip to content

 The train tickets sell out very fast.
 I booked on the day they became available, just a few hours after 10am Japan time and they were already selling out.
 On the other hand, it’s now much easier to use your online purchased tickets, given that now you won’t be needing to pick up a physical ticket at the train station – you can simply use the QR code from online booking to board the train.
 We had far more hassle, when we visited, as the ticket needed to be picked up from the machine.

-The train has 5 cars, 4 of them are similar closed cars, the 5th is called Rich car, meaning that it doesn’t have windows, therefore you have better view of the surroundings.
+The train has 5 cars, 4 of them are similar closed cars, the 5th is called Rich car (pictured below), meaning that it is open without windows, therefore you have better view of the surroundings.
 The issue is that if it rains on the day you booked, you won’t be allowed to even use an umbrella, so you will be soaked.

 Aoniyoshi Sightseeing Limited Express